xvrh/lottie-flutter/README.md

   }
 }
 ```

+[See this file](https://github.com/xvrh/lottie-flutter/blob/master/example/lib/examples/animation_full_control.dart) for a more comprehensive example.

 ### Control the size of the Widget
 The `Lottie` widget takes the same arguments and have the same behavior as the `Image` widget